 A welding powered respirator consists of several parts:

 - An air blower to pull the air in the main unit.

-- The rechargeable battery that powers the air blower.
-Most powered respirators have a duration of eight hours or more.
+- The rechargeable battery that gives power to the air blower.
+Most PAPRs have a duration of eight hours or more.

 - A heavy-duty (HEPA) filter designed for powered respirators.